Maryam-Nasseri/AI-concepts/README.md

 Krizhevsky, A., Sutskever, I. and Hinton, G.E., 2017.
 ImageNet classification with deep convolutional neural networks.
 Communications of the ACM, 60(6), pp.84–90.

 C. Szegedy et al., “Going deeper with convolutions,” 2015 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2015, pp. 1–9, doi: 10.1109/CVPR.2015.7298594.

+He, K., Zhang, X., Ren, S. and Sun, J., 2016.
+Deep residual learning for image recognition.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 770–778).